 Reporting a Cyber Incident to CISA

 Information sharing is integral as warnings of attacks, incidents, and network abnormalities can reduce the number of victims and lessen the impact.
-Once a cyber incident has been detected and response measures in the facility’s security plan have been initiated, high-risk facilities are required to report significant cyber incidents to CISA via CISA Central (firstname.lastname@example.org) in accordance with their SSP or ASP.
+Once a cyber incident has been detected and response measures in the facility’s security plan have been initiated, high-risk facilities are required to rreport anomalous cyber activity and/or cyber incidents 24/7 email firstname.lastname@example.org or (888) 282-0870. in accordance with their SSP or ASP.

 When contacting CISA Central, facilities should indicate they are “critical infrastructure” and within the Chemical Sector.
 Facilities should also include a description of the incident, indicate that they are regulated under CFATS, and include the facility identification number (i.e., FID) issued to them by CISA when they registered their facility in the Chemical Security Assessment Tool (CSAT).